Nepiki/Guides/~Hack~-The-Legend-of-Zelda:-Shadow-of-Night-(NES).md

 _Defeat Thunderbird in the Great Palace without using the Reflect spell_

-See video demonstration.
 Reflect is used to block Thunderbird's fireballs.
 Without it, you must avoid the fireballs entirely and defeat him to obtain this achievement.

+[The Best Defense is a Good Offense [m] demonstration video](https://www.youtube.com/watch?v=k7sjPS68y58)

 ***